EnchantDance: Unveiling the Potential of Music-Driven Dance Movement: Introduction

 Existing 3D music and dance datasets are generally limited in duration, which adversely impacts the performance of models when applied to out-of-set data.
 The widely used AIST++ dataset~\cite{li2021ai} has a duration of only 5.19 hours.
 In comparison, the HumanML3D dataset~\cite{guo2022generating} for the text-to-motion field has a duration of 28.59 hours, highlighting the need for a large-scale, high-quality dance dataset.
 To address this need, we present the ChoreoSpectrum3D Dataset, which covers four coarse-grained genres of dance types, with a total duration of 70.32 hours.

-Current genre-oriented dance generation frameworks frequently employ manually appending genre tags during the inference stage.
-Given the strong correlation between dance styles and music genres, GTN-Bailando~\cite{zhuang2023gtn} introduces a Genre Token Network that infers genres from music to enhance the consistency of dance generation.
-However, constrained by the scarcity of large-scale music-dance data, the model continues to exhibit poor generalization capability.
-We design a simple yet effective music genre prediction network leveraging transfer learning.
-Specifically, we have incorporated a simple CNN block into the Audio Spectrogram Transformer (AST) pre-trained on the ImageNet and AudioSet~\cite{hershey2017cnn} to facilitate music genre prediction.
-This approach enables music genre prediction with a minimal number of training parameters, obviating modifications to the entire model and enhancing generalization.
+In this paper, we initially devise a variational autoencoder founded on the Transformer architecture to compress the dance motion sequence into the latent space, effectively eliminating redundancy in the original dance sequence.
+Subsequently, we propose a diffusion model predicated on dance latent space to learn a robust mapping from the music conditional distribution to the dance latent vector.
+This approach not only facilitates the generation of reasonable and diverse dance motion sequences but also eliminates redundant motion information and noise while mitigating the issue of slow sampling and poor generalization.
 Extensive experiments on the AIST++ and our ChoreoSpectrum3D datasets demonstrate the superiority of our method with respect to dance generation quality, diversity, and music-dance consistency.
 Concurrently, comprehensive out-of-set data evaluation has corroborated the generalization capability of our method and the efficacy of the dataset.
 The code, ChoreoSpectrum3D dataset, and demos can be found in the Supplementary Materials.